gapml/CV/docs/index.md

 Image augmentation occurs dynamically during feeding.
 For each image feed, a second augmented image will follow.
 For example, if the training set is 1000 images, the next() operator will feed 2000 images per epoch.
 If the mini-batch or stratify size is set to 32, the corresponding generators will feed 64 images.
 If multiple image augmentation settings are specified, a random selection is made of the type of augmentation per image.
-For example, if one specifies rotation, zoom and horizontal flip, then each time an image is augmentation a random choice is made between the three.
+For example, if one specifies rotation, zoom and horizontal flip, then each time an image is augmented a random choice is made between the three.

 ### Managing Datasets (Persistent Storage)

-Image datasets which have been transformed into machine learning data can be stored and managed in persistent storage, using the HDF5 filesystem format.
+Image datasets which have been transformed into machine learning ready data can be stored and managed in persistent storage, using the HDF5 filesystem format.
 The following can be done:

     1. Save transformed images into storage (bulk or streamed).
     2. Load transformed images from storage (bulk or streamed).
-    3. Apply new transformations (e.g., convert to grayscale, flatten, change size, etc).
+    3. Apply new transformations (e.g., convert to gray scale, flatten, change size, etc).
     4. Combine collections (classes) of images.

 *Save to Persistent Storage*

 A transformed image dataset (i.e., collection) can be saved to, and subsequently retrieved from, persistent storage with the `config` setting `store`.
 When specified, the transformed
 (machine learning ready data) image dataset, along with associated metadata, is stored to HDF5 storage.
-Within the HDF5 storage, each class (label) of data is compacted and indexed into a contiguous volume with the HDF5 storage for subsequent fast retrieval.
+Within the HDF5 storage, each class (label) of data is compacted and indexed into a contiguous volume within the HDF5 storage for subsequent fast retrieval.

 ```python
 # store the transformed image dataset into HDF5 storage
 images = Images(..., config=['store'])
 ```

-If the image dataset is too large to hold the entire dataset in memory, the images can alternatively be processed one each at a time and streamed into the HDF5 storage.
+If the image dataset is too large to hold the entire dataset in memory, the images can alternatively be processed one at a time and streamed into the HDF5 storage.
 In this mode, the process only consumes memory resources for a single image.
 The stream mode is invoked when the `config` setting `stream` is specified.

 ```python